Lead Forensics

 Tremau’s easy to use DSA Database is here to help with updated trackers for Trust & Safety professionals, online services, regulators, researchers and civil society.

-Bookmark this!
+Bookmark this.
 It will become your go-to source to keep track of the new era of online safety.

 Click & go to use our trackers

-This Database is continuously maintained by our Trust & Safety Policy Team – Last updated: Tuesday, September 3rd at 6:00 PM CET.
+This Database is continuously maintained by our Trust & Safety Policy Team – Last updated: Tuesday, December 2 at 8:00 AM CET.

 VLOPs & VLOSEs Transparency Reports Tracker

-The DSA Database requires Very Large Online Platforms and Very Large Online Search Engines to publish Transparency Reports every six months.
+The DSA requires Very Large Online Platforms and Very Large Online Search Engines to publish Transparency Reports every six months.
 The aim?
 Monitoring and documenting the internal operations carried out to ensure the safety of their services.
 Read our blog to know more.

 Our tracker is organised by the publication rounds of Transparency Reports and offers you the flexibility to switch between a grid view or a gallery view to suit your preferences.